-In addition, blockchain technology could be used to create a secure and transparent database of clinical trial data.
+In addition, blockchain technology could create a secure and transparent database of clinical trial data.
 Currently, clinical trial data is often siloed and difficult to access.
 This can make it difficult for researchers to identify patterns and trends in data and ultimately slows down the development of new treatments.
 A decentralized database of clinical trial data would allow for greater transparency and collaboration among researchers, which could lead to the faster development of new therapies.

 Supply Chain Management